Visual Content

 Select the right visual format

 What’s right for you – photography, video, animation, graphics and / or illustration?
 Use your budget, resource, brand and content strategy to help you decide.
-Just because you like Apple’s approach, doesn’t mean it’s right for you or your target audience.
+Just because you like Apple’s visual content, doesn’t mean it’s right for you or your target audience.

 Stock vs custom images